 The pictures may be used as a memory game or to spark a conversation with your group.
 Use them to decorate your daycare or a thematic corner.
-(Open picture game-Mother's Day-2) Print, laminate, and store in a "Ziploc" bag or in your thematic bin.
+(Open picture game-Mother's Day-2) (Open picture game-My mother's profession) Print, laminate, and store in a "Ziploc" bag or in your thematic bin.

 Print the writing activity sheet for each child or print one copy and laminate it for use with a dry-erase marker.
 (Open writing activities-M for mother)

 You may use the stationery to communicate with parents, in your writing area, or to identify your thematic bins.
 (Open stationery-Mother's Day) Print.